Arkleseisure/Arkleseisure.github.io/pages/mnist.md

 **Task Prompt**
 *We then give a task prompt, giving specific information about how to do this summary.*
 Now please give a summary of the most important features in the layer, feature by feature, and include all the details critical to predicting its activation.
 Feel free to ignore unimportant neurons such as dead neurons, and please include connections to previous layers in later layers.
 Example:
 Feature 1: Captures the horizontal top of digits, activating for digits such as 5 and 7 but not for the digit 4.
 Feature 2: Captures the circular nature of digits such as 0, made by positive weights from features 4 (left curve on right side of image) and 6 (right curve on left side of image) from the previous layer.
 It also has negative interference from features 3 and 7 (left curve on left side of image and right curve on right side of the image).
 Feature 4: Captures the absence of a center, made by a negative weight to feature 1 from layer 0 (presence of a center), which is amplified by other features such as a negative weight to feature 3, which captures the presence of a solid line down the middle.

 ## Layer response
-Here is an example response for the response from ChatGPT.
+Here is an example response from ChatGPT.

 Layer 0 summary:
 Based on the properties and analysis provided for the MLP neural network's activations in the hidden layer, here is a summary of the most important features, with details critical to predicting their activation: